Phonological history of Old English: Summary of vowel developments

-NOTE: Another version of this table is available at Phonological history of English#Through Middle English.
+NOTE: Another version of this table is available at Phonological history of English#Development of Old English vowels.
 This covers the same changes from a more diachronic perspective.
 It includes less information on the specific differences between the Anglian and West Saxon dialects of Old English, but includes much more information on the Proto-Indo-European changes leading up to the vowels below, and the Middle English vowels that resulted from them.

 NOTE: This table only describes the changes in accented syllables.
 Vowel changes in unaccented syllables were very different and much more extensive.
 In general, long vowels were reduced to short vowels (and sometimes deleted entirely) and short vowels were very often deleted.
 All remaining vowels were reduced to only the vowels /u/, /a/ and /e/, and sometimes /o/. (/o/ also sometimes appears as a variant of unstressed /u/.)